Black background with white uppercase text that says 'YVONNE' in a thin serif font.

 Julie Mehretu: A Transcore of the Radical Imaginatory

-Museum of Contemporary Art Australia, Sydney
+Museum of Contemporary Art Australia (MCA), Sydney

 Julie Mehretu